Fox attacks woman in Brunswick mobile home park before being killed with help from neighbor

-A woman escaped injury when a fox tried to attack her in the Bay Bridge Estates mobile home park off Old Bath Road Friday around 8 p.m., according to Brunswick police.
+A woman escaped injury when a fox attacked her in the Bay Bridge Estates mobile home park off Old Bath Road Friday around 8 p.m., according to Brunswick police.

 A neighbor killed the animal with a baseball bat on Valerie Avenue, according to Cmdr.
 Paul Hansen.